jspinak/brobot/docs/docs/tutorial-state-structure-builder/setup.md

         implementation 'io.github.jspinak:brobot:1.0.3'

+Some tips:
-Note that Brobot works with Java version 14 or later.
+- Note that Brobot works with Java version 14 or lower.
-Don't forget to add JavaPoet as a dependency.
+- Don't forget to add JavaPoet as a dependency.
 JavaPoet writes the files in your State Structure.
+- The latest version of Brobot, which you would need to find images based on color, compare histograms, perform image segmentation and classification, detect motion, and other advanced features, requires that you have an installation of OpenCV.
+If you are working on a Windows machine, happy days!
+OpenCV is already installed for you.
+If you are on a Mac or Linux machine, you will need to install OpenCV.
+OpenCV is notoriously difficult to install.
+If you have problems with the installation or don't need the more advanced features of Brobot, you can use Brobot version 1.0.3.

-The full build.gradle file should look similar to this:
+If you are using gradle, the full build.gradle file should look similar to this:

         plugins {
             id 'org.springframework.boot' version '2.6.2'